dhay/onenote2xml/README.md

 It allows to match the generated elements against the raw object contents in the log file.
 It's only useful for debugging OneNote file structure.

+`--list-revisions` option generates a list of revisions of this OneNote section file to the standard output.

 `--verbose <verbosity>` (`-v <verbosity>`) sets the level of data issued into the generated XML and JSON files.

 The following verbosity levels are defined: